lmiller1990/vue-apollo-graphql/README.md

 }
 ```

-We simply added the name of the field we want, and leave the rest up to GraphQL + Apollo Server.
+We simply added the name of the field we want, `frameworks`, and the `name` property.
+The rest is left up to GraphQL + Apollo Server.

 Let's display the frameworks!
 Update `<LanguageContainer>`: